renovatebot/renovate/docs/usage/upgrade-best-practices.md

 #### You'll be ready for CVE patches

-Thirdly, you'll be ready when a upstream package releases a patch for a critical CVE.
+Thirdly, you'll be ready when an upstream package releases a patch for a critical CVE.
 If you're current, you can review and merge Renovate's PR quickly.

 When you're behind on updates, you'll have a bad time, because you must read _more_ changelogs and make _more_ changes before you can merge the critical patch.